huggingface/hub-docs/docs/hub/spacy.md

 python -m spacy huggingface-hub --help
 ```

-[TODO: Add some instructions about Git LFS.
-All libraries will need this, so it would be great if we could refactor that]

 To push with the CLI, you can use the `huggingface-hub push` command as seen below.

 ```bash